-Since the V&A's inception, supporting contemporary artists, designers and makers has been at the heart of the museum's vision.
-The museum has three on-site studios: a dedicated ceramics studio in our Ceramics galleries and two interdisciplinary studios in the Sackler Centre for arts education.
+Since the V&A's inception, supporting contemporary artists, designers and makers has been at the heart of our vision.
+V&A South Kensington has three on-site studios: a dedicated ceramics studio in our Ceramics galleries and two interdisciplinary studios in the Learning Centre.

 Explore this playlist of short films to get a first-hand account of the research and projects that our residents carry out at the V&A during their residency.

 Alongside 9-month residencies linked to our Learning Department, we also work in collaboration with other departments and external institutions to deliver a range of additional shorter residencies.
 Through these unique experiences, creative practitioners gain access to the V&A's vast collections, specialised curatorial expertise, as well as opportunities to share their work to diverse audiences.
 It is a place to experiment and disrupt, whilst also inspiring and educating the next generation about the exciting potential of careers in the creative industries.
 Overall, we facilitate space for curiosity and ingenuity, continuing to push the boundaries of world-leading practice in the museum and beyond.